3270io/3270Connect/docs/index.md

 3. <s>When running in API mode, make headless the default option.</s> Done

+4. <s>Remake the videos in higher resolution.</s> Done

-4. When running in API mode, provide a new option to return the HTML screen grab contents.
+5. When running in API mode, provide a new option to return the HTML screen grab contents.

-5. <s>Remake the videos in higher resolution.</s> Done
+6. App additional dynamic sample 3270 applications

 ## Conclusion